vboyev-MSFT/defender-docs/defender-endpoint/behavior-monitor-macos.md

    > [!IMPORTANT]
    > In order to evaluate NRI for macOS, send email to `NRIonMacOS@microsoft.com`.
 Include your Defender for Endpoint Org ID.
 We're enabling this feature on a per-request basis for each tenant.

-2. Using Terminal, enable behavior monitoring if it's not already enabled:
+2. Enable behavior monitoring if it's not already enabled:

    ```Bash